danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

-Cigna, one of the large customers on our healthcare data platform, has 50TB, or 7 years of data, mostly prescription claims and provider directory data, small resource size but large volume, 3.5 billion, with 8 million provider resources.
+Cigna, one of the large customers on our healthcare data platform, has 50TB, or 7 years of data, mostly prescription claims and provider directory data, which consists of small resource size but large number of resources, 3.5 billion resources and 8 million provider resources.
 In addition, Cigna processes 7 million claims/hour.
 They experienced 429 errors and performance throttling issues recently.
-To support such a large number of requests/second, we have granted them with 1million RU/s, 45 instances with 25 concurrent sessions for each instance.
+To support such a large number of requests/second, we granted them with 1million RU/s, 45 instances with 25 concurrent sessions for each instance.

 #### Walgreens

-Walgreens runs a Covid-19 vaccination program on our platform.
+Walgreens rolledd out a Covid-19 vaccination program on our platform in early 2021.
 They recently reported some performance issues due to high transaction volumes.
-We have since addressed the performance issue by increasing their compute replicas to 16 with 25 concurrent sessions for each, and database RU/s to 50k.
+We worked with the internal support team and addressed the performance issue by increasing their compute replicas to 16 with 25 concurrent sessions for each, and increased database RU/s to 50k.

+#### Humana

+Humana complained about lack of autoscaling and on getting 429s, and escalated the issue.
+They indicated taht autoscaling on CosmosDB would resolve their issue most likely.
+As a direct response to the customer request, we enabled Cosmos DB autocaling manually for the customer in early April.
+We discovered a technical issue that none of the Azure portal settings could be changed or saved.
+This issue has yet to be addressed.

 ## Related Work